turbokongen/hass-AMS/README.md

   - MA304T3

 Aidon:
 Aidon meters are not tested yet.
-(Please report errors or if it's working)
+Just programmed from available documentation.(Please report errors or if it's working)
  - 6515
  - 6525
  - 6534